captbaritone/grats/website/docs/01-getting-started/03-configuration.md

     "reportTypeScriptTypeErrors": false, // Default: false

     // A string to prepend to the generated schema text.
 Useful for copyright
     // headers or other information to the generated file.
+You may also pass an array
+    // of strings.
+These strings will be joined together.
+    //
-Set to `null` to omit
-    // the default header.
+    // Set to `null` to omit the default header.
     "schemaHeader": "# Copyright SomeCorp, 1998...", // Defaults to info about Grats

     // A string to prepend to the generated TypeScript schema file.
 Useful for copyright
     // headers or other information to the generated file.
+You may also pass an array
+    // of strings.
+These strings will be joined together.
+    //
-Set to `null` to omit
-    // the default header.
+    // Set to `null` to omit the default header.
     "tsSchemaHeader": "/** Copyright SomeCorp, 1998..." // Defaults to info about Grats },
   "compilerOptions": {